Real Estate & Property Information for the Riviera Maya

 Where to Buy Riviera Maya Real Estate

-The Riviera Maya extends along 75 miles of Caribbean coast, so there are a lot of options for places to buy real estate at surprisingly affordable prices.
-However, there are three main locations that we particularly love for Riviera Maya real estate at great prices.
+The Riviera Maya extends along 80 miles of Caribbean coast, so there are a lot of options for places to buy real estate at surprisingly affordable prices.
+However, there are three main locations that we particularly rate as top spots where you can buy Riviera Maya real estate at great prices and see strong gains.
 Those three places are Playa del Carmen, Akumal, and Tulúm.
 Here’s why.

 Playa del Carmen

-First major stop on the highway after Cancún international airport: the rapidly growing city of Playa del Carmen.
+The first major stop on the highway when you leave Cancún international airport and head south is the rapidly growing city of Playa del Carmen.

 Playa del Carmen (often just shortened to “Playa” by locals and visitors) is a buzzing, vibrant, Caribbean city that’s growing all the time and throwing off its humble origins.
 Just three decades ago, Playa del Carmen was a little fishing village of packed-sand streets and a few guesthouses.
 Most visitors arrived only to catch a ferry to the nearby island of Cozumel.
 But that’s all changed, thanks to the new highway built in the early 1990s.
 It linked Cancun with Playa del Carmen and Tulúm—and has prompted major growth all along the coast.